 If you need help finding a new place or accessing emergency housing, you can reach out to a housing advocate in your area.
 If you're struggling financially, ask about rent banks or crisis supplements through income assistance.

 Extensions are only granted for exceptional circumstances — meaning very serious situations that were completely beyond your control.
-Simply not feeling well, not understanding the rules or getting bad advice from a friend wouldn't count as exceptional.
-What might qualify is something like being hospitalized during the entire dispute period and being unable to ask anyone else to help you.
-You'd need proof, like a letter from the hospital explaining your condition and the dates you were there.
+Simply not feeling well or not understanding the rules wouldn't count.
+If you do have a serious reason, you’ll need proof, like a letter from a doctor.

 The bottom line: don't risk missing the deadline.
 Mark it on your calendar, set reminders and get help early if you need it.
 Waiting and hoping for an extension is extremely risky.